Mouthguards help protect your smile while playing sports in Issaquah.

 Different Types of Mouthguards

-- Boil-and-Bite Fitted Mouthguard: This is a general purpose type of mouthguard that is appropriate for playing several different types of sports.
+This is a general purpose type of mouthguard that is appropriate for playing several different types of sports.
 The device has poly-shock technology to absorb greater impacts than other types of mouthguards.
 It has built-in extra protection for the front teeth and is available is a wide variety of sizes, styles, and colors.
-This allows athleltes to match their mouthguard to the rest of their uniform.
+This allows athletes to match their mouthguard to the rest of their uniform.

-Other Ways to Protect Your Teeth and Mouth While Participating in Sports
+Other Ways to Protect Your Smile and Body While Participating in Sports

 You should wear a helmet in any contact sport or where you run the risk of accidental blows to the head.
 This includes team sports such as football, baseball, and hockey as well as solo sports such as biking, skating, and skiing.
 Helmets not only protect your head and reduce the risk of brain injuries, they also offer extra protection for your mouth and teeth.
 If you enjoy competitive or solo swimming, try to keep your mouth closed as much as possible to prevent damage from chlorine in the pool.